"Chesterfield has just gone on the map because we’ve had one of the biggest antique dealers come to town and film us'

-TV's Salvage Hunters and The Great British Antiques Challenge dealers visit Chesterfield shop for filming
+TV's Salvage Hunters and The Great Antiques Challenge dealers visit Chesterfield shop for filming

 and live on Freeview channel 276

-Filming at The Lucky Magpie Salvage for worldwide favourite Salvage Hunters and the new programme The Great British Antiques took place three months apart – yet both programmes are airing this week.
+Filming at The Lucky Magpie Salvage for worldwide favourite Salvage Hunters and the new programme The Great Antiques Challenge took place three months apart – yet both programmes are airing within ten days of each other.

 Suzie, who opened her shop on Hollis Lane two years ago, said: “To get that kind of promotion for free is amazing.
 I know this is going to be a massive boost for my business.

 "Salvage Hunters is aired worldwide and is huge in Brazil, America and Australia.
-The programme that we feature in is going out on Quest TV on Wednesday night.”
+The programme that we feature in is going out on Quest TV on Wednesday, September 27.”

 The Lucky Magpie Salvage was picked after Salvage Hunt producers made a secret visit to the shop without Suzie’s knowledge and thought it would be a good place to film.